solana-foundation/solana-improvement-documents/proposals/XXXX-xof-hashing.md

 define_syscall!(fn sol_strobe256_prf(...) -> u64);
 ```

-The `AD`, `meta_AD`, `KEY` and `PRF` functions can be build by using the `Absorb` and `Squeeze` functions from an cSHAKE
+The `AD`, `meta_AD`, `KEY` and `PRF` functions can be build by using the `Absorb` and `Squeeze` functions from a cSHAKE
-implementation as defined in [cSHAKE](#cshake-implementation) above, and need to be added to `solana/sdk/program/src/strobe.rs`
+implementation as defined in [cSHAKE](#implementation-details) above, and need to be added to `solana/sdk/program/src/strobe.rs`
-Moreover, an trait needs to be build for the Strobe functions in [solana/sdk/program/bpf_loader/src/syscalls/mod.rs](https://github.com/solana-labs/solana/blob/master/programs/bpf_loader/src/syscalls/mod.rs#L135) by adding a new `StrobeImpl` similar to
+Moreover, a trait needs to be build for the Strobe functions in [solana/sdk/program/bpf_loader/src/syscalls/mod.rs](https://github.com/solana-labs/solana/blob/master/programs/bpf_loader/src/syscalls/mod.rs#L135) by adding a new `StrobeImpl` similar to
 the `HasherImpl` used for Keccak hashing.

 ```